Coming Soon

 by Molière • Directed by Debbie Schneider

-But Argan’s child has other plans—namely, marrying for love rather than prescription privileges.
+But Argan’s daughter has other plans—namely, marrying for love rather than prescription privileges.
 With the help of a clever servant and a few well-timed schemes, the family sets out to expose the absurdity of Argan’s fears and the self-important doctors who encourage them.

 Packed with sharp wit, physical comedy, and larger-than-life characters, The Imaginary Invalid gleefully skewers medical fads, professional ego, and the universal tendency to catastrophize every sniffle.
 Written more than 350 years ago, Molière’s final play still feels surprisingly modern—and proves that some anxieties (and quack cures) never go out of style.